top of page

 • 3 min read

 Have you ever noticed that no matter how much insight you gain, you still find yourself stuck in the same patterns and emotional traps?
-Maybe it’s trusting someone too quickly, shutting down during conflict, or feeling like a failure when something doesn’t go as planned.
-You’re not alone - and you’re not broken.
+This includes situations like trusting someone too quickly, shutting down during conflict, or feeling like a failure when something doesn’t go as planned.
+You’re not alone—and you’re not broken.
 You’re likely caught in what we call a repetition loop.

 Let’s unpack what this means and how to begin stepping out of it!